siparsecurity/siparsecurity.github.io/README.md

 <div class="sec r" id="tools">
   <div class="sec-sub">Our Tools</div>
   <div class="sec-title">What we are building</div>
   <div class="sec-desc">All tools are free, open-source, and available on GitHub.
-We are actively adding new tools over time.</div>
+Pro versions are available directly for advanced features.</div>

   <div class="tools-grid">